andy560/BUFL_Droplets/README.md

 # BUFL_Droplets
-Repository includes original scripts used to analyze droplet data in MATLAB
+Repository includes scripts used to analyze droplet data in MATLAB.
+See code comments for explanation.